DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: Appendix

 \subsection{Implementation Details}

 DeepThinkVLA is initialized from the public \(\pi_{0}\)\texttt{-FAST} weights~\citep{pertsch2025fast}.
-We refactor the baseline policy with our hybrid-attention decoder (Sec.~\ref{sec3-1}), yielding a 2.9B parameter model.
+We refactor the baseline policy with our hybrid-attention decoder (Sec.~\ref{sec3-2}), yielding a 2.9B parameter model.

-\paragraph{Dataset Construction.} Before SFT, we construct an embodied CoT dataset using the two-stage pipeline described in Sec.~\ref{sec3-3-1}, based on the public LIBERO demonstrations.
-This process yields 273{,}465 annotated frames, which serve as the supervision source for the cold-start stage.
+\paragraph{Dataset Construction.} Before SFT, we construct embodied CoT datasets using the two-stage pipeline described in Sec.~\ref{sec3-3}, based on public robot manipulation demonstrations.
+Specifically, starting from the LIBERO dataset, this process yields 273{,}465 CoT-annotated frames, which serve as the primary supervision source for the SFT cold-start stage.
+In addition, to support training and evaluation under high-fidelity dynamics and longer task horizons, we apply the same pipeline to RoboTwin~2.0 and construct a large-scale embodied CoT dataset comprising 2{,}847{,}856 annotated frames.
+Together, these datasets provide grounded reasoning supervision across both standard simulation and high-fidelity digital twin environments.

 \paragraph{Supervised Fine-Tuning (SFT).} For the SFT stage, we train with a batch size of 128 and a learning rate of \(2.5\times10^{-5}\) for 150k steps.
 A hybrid attention mask is employed so that CoT tokens are supervised autoregressively while action tokens are supervised bidirectionally within the same forward pass.
 Optimization is performed using a standard token-level cross-entropy loss.